peritext/peritext/specification/sections/doc-document_syntax.md

 * figures
 * entities (or, in book vocab, glossary entries)

-Basically, resource description (all constant, non-changing properties) and resource contextualisation (how to display it at a specific point of the contents) are separated.
+Basically, resource description (all constant, non-changing properties) and resource contextualizers (how to display it at a specific point of the contents) are separated.

+Following that mindset, any alien content inside the main text is a *contextualization* of a *resource* through a *contextualizer*.

 Resource description can occur either in separate files or inside the content.md file of a modulo node.

 Resource contextualisation can occur only in a content.md file, as it is where it is instanciated and contextualized.

-# Language region #1 : Based on markua specification (and implementation ?)
+# Principle #1 : Based on markua specification (and implementation ?)

 Specification there : https://github.com/markuadoc/markua

 In-progress implementation there : https://github.com/markuadoc/markua-js

-# Language region #2 : intelligent contextualization
+# Principle #2 : intelligent contextualization

 ## Footnotes

 Model:
 ```
-I'm in the text[#][This is the footnote content]
+I'm in the text[^]{This is the footnote content}
 ```

 Description: